*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Don’t do it!

 Finally, don’t leave your records in excessive heat.
-You’ll see below that re-introducing heat will potentially help you to tame a warped record, but don’t leave your records in a hot car or have them delivered to a sun-scorched doorstep in Las Vegas where you might accidentally leave them for a week while on vacation.
+You’ll see below that re-introducing heat will potentially help you to fix a warped record, but don’t leave your records in a hot car or have them delivered to a sun-scorched doorstep in Las Vegas where you might accidentally leave them for a week while on vacation.

 For short periods of time (like when your vinyl is on the delivery truck) you’re probably fine, but direct heat and sunlight over any extended amount of time is detrimental to the life of your vinyl.